DavidBakerEffendi/providentia/providentia-ng/README.md

-# ProvidentiaNg
+# Providentia-ng

+## Configuration

+The configuration file for the Angular frontend can be found under `src/app/app.config.ts`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+To run the project baremetal, see the following headers.

 ## Development server